alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 f(10) will return 42.
 The output of f(-10) is *undefined*, since variable a was not initialized.
 {% endchallenge %}

-In the second constructor of this task, we define what the *input* and *output* is that analysis class handles.
-In our case, the input is of type `TChain`, and as we will later see, the output is a `TList`.
+In the second constructor of this task, we define what the *input* and *output* does the analysis class handle.
+In our case, the input is of type `TChain`, and as we will see later, the output is a `TList`.

 ## UserCreateOutputObjects()